pkp/articleImporter/README.md

 ## Bugs and Enhancements

-We welcome bug reports and fixes via github Issues for this project.
+We welcome bug reports and fixes via GitHub issues for this project.
 Feature enhancements may also be contributed via pull requests for inclusion into the repository.